-Here at Carousel Lights we’ve got lots of experience in making both real neon signs and LED neon signs and we get asked a lot of questions about both types of signs.
+Here at Carousel Lights we’ve got an awful lot of experience in making both real neon signs and LED neon signs and we get asked many questions about both types of signs.
 We don’t have a bias towards one or the other so we thought this master guide would be helpful for anyone considering commissioning their own decorative light.
 If you think anything’s missing then let us know and we’ll add to it.
 The first section of this guide relates to real neon and the second half relates to LED ‘neon’ signs.
 We hope it helps!

 What is neon?

-‘Neon’ is a generic term used in the signage industry to describe neon lights but neon itself is actually a chemical element Ne.
+‘Neon’ is a generic term used in the signage industry to describe neon lights but neon itself is actually the chemical element Ne.
 It’s one of two noble gases, the other being Argon (Ar), used to create the full range of colours in neon lights.
-When placed in an electrical field, Neon glows red and Argon glows a Blue/Lilac colour.
+When placed in an electrical field, Neon glows Red and Argon glows a Blue/Lilac colour.
 Being inert gases, both gases are colourless, odourless and completely safe and stable.
-For that reason, they’ve been used in domestic applications such as lighting.
+For that reason, they’ve been used in domestic applications such as lighting for a long time.
 They used to be used purely as a source of illumination, much like striplights, where the tubes aren’t actually visible but are instead used to light up something else such as the inside of a built-up letter.
-More recently, the appeal of neon has increased to the extent where there’s high demand to see the tubes themselves, and the likes of Tracey Emin creating ‘Neon Art’ has led to a huge demand in this type of lighting.
+More recently, the appeal of neon has increased to the extent where there’s high demand to see the tubes themselves, and the likes of Tracey Emin creating ‘Neon Art‘ has led to a huge demand in this type of lighting.

 How are neon signs made?